 Candidates for the Ph.D. in Social Work must submit an application for graduation and follow all application guidelines contained in the Graduate Catalog and Ph.D.
 Program Handbook.
 Candidates may not apply for graduation until they have successfully defended their dissertation as approved by the dissertation committee, the Ph.D.
 Program Director, and the Deans of the Schools of Social Work and Graduate Studies.
-All necessary revisions required by the dissertation chair prior to application for graduation.
+All necessary revisions required by the dissertation committee must be completed and approved by the dissertation chair prior to application for graduation.
 The final bound copies of the approved dissertation must be distributed according to the Dissertation Guide, prior to certification for graduation.